Website Accessibility Statement

 Website accessibility statement in line with Public Sector Body (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018

-We want as many people as possible to be able to use Library Blogs.
-For example, that means you should be able to:
+We want as many people as possible to be able to use our website.
+For example, this means you should be able to:

 We’ve also made the website text as simple as possible to understand.